 The last release that we used on the project is the “ThinkGeo Map Suite Desktop Edition Product Center 8.0”.
 For newest releases visit (https://thinkgeo.com/).
-Please notice that ThinkGeo Map Suite Desktop Edition is a paid product.
+Please note that ThinkGeo Map Suite Desktop Edition is a commercial product; the license must be separately purchased and is not part of the open source code provided by International IDEA.